 There will be two exams.
-Both exams are open book/internet access, but absolutely no communicating with other humans.
+Both exams are open book/internet access, but absolutely no use of GenAl tools or communication with other humans.
 Each exam is cumulative.

 Final Project

 Students will work in small groups on a final data analysis project.
 The instructor will provide a list of topics.
 Each group will cooperate on the data analysis, report writing, and making a presentation on the project in class.
 Details will be announced on CarmenCanvas and during one of the lectures.